mighty-gerbils/gerbil/doc/tutorials/kvstore.md

 ### Command Implementation

-The implementation of the four commands is very simple: each constructs a remote handle for the server, using the `kvstore-connect` auxiliary funciton, and then proceeds to call the server with RPC:
+The implementation of the four commands is very simple: each constructs a remote handle for the server, using the `kvstore-connect` auxiliary function, and then proceeds to call the server with RPC:
 ```scheme
 (def (kvstore-connect opt)